In 2016, our work was included in the initial “Rodale 100″ list “honoring trailblazers positively impacting lives around the world.”

 From the American Medical Writers Association – 2014.
-One of its two highest awards “to distinguished leaders who have made outstanding contributions to the field of medical communicated.”
-Past recipients include George Lundberg, John K. Iglehart, Anthony Fauci, Art Caplan, Sherwin Nuland, Jerome Groopman and others.
+Presented “to distinguished leaders who have made outstanding contributions to the field of medical communication.”
+Past recipients include George Lundberg, John K. Iglehart, Anthony Fauci, Art Caplan, Sherwin Nuland, Jerome Groopman,etc.

 Named as one of 25 “Champions of Shared Decision Making” by the Informed Medical Decisions Foundation, March, 2014.
 The Foundation stated: “Gary is the visionary behind HealthNewsReview.org, a project dedicated to improving the public dialogue about health care by helping consumers critically analyze claims about interventions and by promoting the principles of shared decision making.
 Through HealthNewsReview.org, Gary has greatly helped improve standards for reporting health news and decrease the extent to which medical interventions are inaccurately portrayed and oversold.”

 The Knight-Batten Awards for Innovations in Journalism